Vladimir-Urik/Vladimir-Urik/README.md

  >
 > 📦 348.4 kB Used in Github's Storage
  >
-> 🚫 Not Opted to Hire
+> 🚫 Opted to Hire
  >
 > 📜 67 Public Repositories
  >